Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Conclusions

 \section{Conclusions}

 In this paper we showed predictions for the interference among the SM and the 4LQ operators to different processes.
 We considered multijet as well as jet production in association with EW bosons, like $Z+$jets, $W+$jets and $\gamma +$jets, and different phase-space regions were investigated for some of them.
 We also simulated a $b$- and $c$-tagging algorithm and applied it to multijets.
 In each case, we asked for multiple jet multiplicities at parton level, that were then matched, merged and showered.
+These were expected to have the largest effect on both cross section and distribution shapes for the considered processes, as they involve jets, and we have indeed observed significant differences compared to the partonic level.

 For each process and phase-space region, we checked which observables provide the best individual bounds on the 4LQ operators at linear order, and saw that $O_{qq}^{(3)}$ is always the most constrained as its contribution to each process is the largest, if all coefficients are equal.
 This is partially an effect of the normalisation chosen for this operator: if the $\tau^I = \sigma^I/2$ matrices were used instead of the Pauli ones, as in \cite{2j_SMEFT}, it would induce similar or smaller effects than $O_{qq}^{(1)}$ and $O_{uu}$ in the studied processes.
 It goes without saying that physics should not depend on the nomalisation: the assumption of some UV models that can run into the 4LQ operators would remove this issue through the matching procedure.
 Furthermore, depending on the model, this might allow to neglect some of the operators, as the renormalisation group would not mix all of them.
 Even when keeping model independence, though, using the $\tau^I$ matrices would introduce a factor $1/4$ in front of $O_{qq}^{(3)}$ and simplify the comparison with the other operators, especially when computing the constrained directions and the $\mathcal{O}(1/\Lambda^4)$ estimate.